Prednisone Half-Life: When Will it Be Out of My System?

 The reason this is is because while the actual drug is out of your body, the effects are still there.
 Remember the tornado analogy from earlier?
 It is something like that.
 Prednisone changes things in your body, from your brain functioning, to your adrenal glands, to all over– these side effects can be very long-term.

 For some people, it can take up to a year to really recover back to their formal adrenal-sufficient self.
 So, if you have stopped taking prednisone and are still noticing these side effects, be patient with yourself.

 Talk to your Doctor

-If you are feeling terrible after taking prednisone, then you need to talk to your doctor.
+If you are feeling terrible after taking prednisone, you need to talk to your doctor.
 You need to say, “Hey, I don’t feel so good.
 You took me off the prednisone, but I still need some help.
 Can you help me?”

-And if you need help recovering from prednisone, I have a prednisone checklist, and I will link that below that you can get.
+In addition to this, if you need help recovering from prednisone, I have a prednisone checklist, and I will link that below for you.
 It has ways to cope with prednisone while you’re taking it and to help you recover after you’ve stopped taking it.